roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Nagisa chuckled, a little sadly.

 "It's okay.
-I was the one who feels sorry.
+I was the one who feel sorry.
 At that time, research was my everything."
 "I know that, too.
 You loved research more than me, I hated that either a little."